 Make sure all the navigational aspects of your website are easy to understand and notice.
-Remember that in the world wide web, people expect information to be delivered in an instant and if your website doesn’t deliver, they’ll look elsewhere!
+Remember that on the world wide web, people expect information to be delivered in an instant and if your website doesn’t deliver, they’ll look elsewhere!

 6. No Mobile Site Experience

 In 2019, having a web design that functions well when viewing on mobile is crucial.
 Today, people are constantly connected.
-In fact, over half of web traffic comes from viewing on mobile!
+In fact, over half of the web traffic comes from viewing on mobile!

 If your site doesn’t offer a mobile-friendly experience, it needs to be considered a priority.
-As users are seeking the optimal experience, they will click off and find one a website that is more functional if necessary.
+As users are seeking the optimal experience, they will click off and find a website that is more functional if necessary.